Cori ExVivo for JGI¶

 jgi_exvivois intended for production use by applications and data sets which cannot be run on Cori Genepool due to large RAM requirements.
 The maximum walltime for an allocation is 7 days.

 jgi_interactiveis intended for exploration and development.
-Four nodes are reserved for this QoS.
+At most 4 nodes can be allocated to this QoS.
 The maximum wall time is 4 hours.

 Cori ExVivo contains 20 total nodes.
 Each node has the following configuration:

 2 Intel® Xeon® Gold 6140 (Skylake) processors, 36 cores total

 1.8 TB available local disk, Solid State Drive